Subm1s/exsitek-test/README.md

-Install folder dist in chrome
+Set the "dist" folder in Google Chrome extension